primefaces/primefaces/docs/9_0/components/tabview.md

     </p:tab>
 </p:tabView>
 ```

 ## Dynamic Tabs
-There’re two toggleModes in tabview, _non-dynamic_ (default) and _dynamic_.
-By default, all tab
+There’re two toggleModes in TabView, _non-dynamic_ (default) and _dynamic_.
-contents are rendered to the client, on the other hand in dynamic mode, only the active tab contents
+By default, all tab contents are rendered to the client.
+On the other hand in dynamic mode, only the active tab contents
-are rendered and when an inactive tab header is selected, content is loaded with ajax.
-Dynamic
+are rendered and when an inactive/unloaded tab header is selected, content is loaded with AJAX.
-mode is handy in reducing page size, since inactive tabs are lazy loaded, pages will load faster.
+Dynamic mode is handy in reducing page size, since inactive tabs are lazy loaded, pages will load faster.
 To
 enable dynamic loading, simply set _dynamic_ option to true.

 ```xhtml
 <p:tabView dynamic="true">
     //tabs
 </p:tabView>
 ```

+> :warning: **If you attach `p:ajax event="tabChange"`, please make sure you dont _update_ the TabView or a parent.
+Otherwise the TabView is broken**

 ## Content Caching
-Dynamically loaded tabs cache their contents by default, by doing so, reactivating a tab doesn’t
+Dynamically loaded Tabs cache their contents by default, by doing so, reactivating a Tab doesn’t result in an AJAX request since contents are cached.
-result in an ajax request since contents are cached.
-If you want to reload content of a tab each time a
-tab is selected, turn off caching by _cache_ to false.
+If you want to reload content of a Tab, each time a Tab is selected, turn off caching by _cache_ to false.

 ## Effects
 Content transition effects are controlled with _effect_ and _effectDuration_ attributes.
 EffectDuration